stefan-hoeck/idris2-tutorial/src/Tutorial/Predicates.md

                  ]
 ```

+Such a schema could of course be again be read from user
+input.

-Using such a schema with an `HList` directly, led to issues
+Using this with an `HList` directly, led to issues
-with type inference, therefore, I quickly wrote a custom
+with type inference, therefore I quickly wrote a custom
 row type: A heterogeneous list indexed over a schema:

 ```idris
 data Row : Schema -> Type where
   Nil  : Row []

   (::) :  {0 name : String}
        -> {0 type : ColType}
        -> (v : IdrisType type)
        -> Row ss
        -> Row (name :> type :: ss)
 ```

+In the signature of *cons*, I list the erased implicit arguments
+explicitly.
+This is good practice, as otherwise Idris will often
+issue shadowing warnings when using this data type in client
+code.

 We can now define a type alias for CSV rows
 representing employees: